HuangRicky/ctds-python-win/README.md

 # ctds-python-win
-Windows Binary of ctds Python package
+Windows Binary of ctds Python package.

+**Make sure you agree to all terms and conditions and honor licenses of original libraries!**

 FreeTDS library: https://www.freetds.org/